Azure/azure-rest-api-specs/specification/apimanagement/resource-manager/readme.md

   - suppress: R4009
     from: apimpolicyfragments.json
     reason: Warning raised to error while PR was being reviewed.
 SystemData will implement in next preview version.
+  - suppress: PropertiesTypeObjectNoDefinition
+    from: definitions.json
+    where: $.definitions.PolicyRestrictionCollection.properties.nextLink
+    reason: Invalid error, nextLink is a string, not an object
+  - suppress: PropertiesTypeObjectNoDefinition
+    from: definitions.json
+	where: $.definitions.PolicyRestrictionContractProperties
+	reason: Invalid error
+  - suppress: PropertiesTypeObjectNoDefinition
+	from: definitions.json
+	where: $.definitions.AllPoliciesCollection.properties.nextLink
+    reason: Invalid error
+  - suppress: PropertiesTypeObjectNoDefinition
+    from: definitions.json
+    where: $.definitions.AllPoliciesContractProperties
+    reason: Invalid error
 ```